igm-team/orion-public/README.md

 Orion relies on the [luigi](https://github.com/spotify/luigi) framework, with a couple of in-house modifications.
 Specifically, we added two new parameter types, named InputFileParameter and OutputFileParameter.

-After instlling the luigi framework, you'll need too add these new parameter types to your luigi installation.
+After installing the luigi framework, you'll need to add these new parameter types to your luigi installation.
 Append the contents of src/luigi\_parameter\_extension.py to the existing parameter.py file within the installed luigi package (luigi/parameter.py):

 >cat src/luigi\_parameter\_extension.py >> path/to/luigi/parameter.py